maxime-tournier/maxime-tournier.github.com/notes/convex-optimization.md

 \cone{K} \ni c(x) &\ \bot\ \lambda \in \cone{K}^* \\
 \end{align}$$

-which are known as the Karush, Kuhn & Tucker (KKT) conditions.
+These are known as the Karush, Kuhn & Tucker (KKT) conditions.

 ## Example: Quadratic Programming